raman162/UofICS410FinalProject/topic_miner/README.md

         This sub module is to generate Stop words.
 The file generated (stopwords.txt) will be used as stop words.
 - [ ] topic_miner

-        This is the module implementing PLSA and generating Vocabular/Dictionary, top words of topics and coverage probabilities
+        This is the module implementing PLSA and generating Vocabulary/Dictionary, stop words of topics and coverage probabilities

 ### Usage
 ##### stopwords